This homepage is a preview of the future National Design Gallery website. The full site is currently under

 Saint-Étienne is the only French metropolis member of the UNESCO Creative Cities of Design network.
 On the site

-of the former National Arms Manufacture, the Cité du design is at the heart of the Saint-Étienne DNA.
+of the former National Arms Manufacture, the Cité du design is at the heart of Saint-Étienne's DNA.
 A link

 more.